hshyamh4/telepathy-labs/README.md

 ```

 Solution 2:
-> You can expect resultant tree like below
+> we can expect resultant tree like below
 ```
 {
   "id": "A",